Anderson Center Leadership Team

 Rebecca joined the Anderson Center in March of 2013 as Forum

-Coordinator.
+Coordinator and began working as the Business Development Manager in June of 2017.
 Originally from Cottage Grove, Minn., Rebecca settled in

 St. Cloud after graduating Magna Cum Laude with majors in communication

 and psychology from the College of Saint Benedict/Saint

 John’s University in 2012.
 Her work for the Center includes coaching and leadership development planning for clients, researching businesses to identify client needs, and strengthening ties and coordination with the Center's partners.

 Throughout her college career at St. Ben's, Rebecca

 were through the Central Minnesota Habitat for Humanity and Catholic

 Charities of the Diocese of St. Cloud.
 She also volunteered and studied

 abroad in Port Elizabeth, South Africa for a semester in 2011.